 W&M Librarians can help and support faculty and students with issues involving:

 Need help with writing a data management plan to comply with your research grant or journal?
 We can help with data best practices for structuring and describing your data sets, as well as potential places to post your data set.
 Faculty research data can also post them in W&M ScholarWorks.

-Open Educational Resources (OER’s): Faculty that are interested in adopting free, online textbooks to save your students money (who spend about $1400 annually on them), we can help you to identify what’s out there (including library subscriptions to ebooks) or walk you through authoring your own.
-You can also post OER that you have already created (slide decks, handouts, etc) online in W&M ScholarWorks so that students and faculty everywhere can benefit from them.
+Interested in adopting free, online textbooks to save your students money (who spend about $1400 annually on them)?
+We can help you identify what’s out there (including library subscriptions to ebooks) or walk you through authoring your own.
+Refer to our list of OER to get started.
+You can also submit OER that you have already created (slide decks, handouts, etc) online in W&M ScholarWorks so that students and faculty everywhere can benefit from them.